corinneling/ruby-and-hot-dogs/README.md

 _Menu:_ Will display the prompt and the options to choose from

 ### Features to Complete
-1. Validate user responses
-   1. When user gives invalid response, present an error and re-ask the question
 1. Require quantity of 1 dog for the hot dog order
 1. Allow a maximum of 1 bun for the hot dog order
 1. Allow for no maximum on condiment choices